 Some iWorx data acquisition units have Digital Input connectors that allow external TTL devices to be monitored for state changes and have the changes indicated on the LabScribe recording.
-Because these functions are closely related to LabScribe's Digital Output functions, the details of configuring Digital Input computed channels are covered in Chapter 9: Digital Input and Output.
+Because these functions are closely related to LabScribe's Digital Output functions, the details of configuring Digital Input computed channels are covered in Chapter 9: Digital Input and Output, beginning on page 242.